nette/neon/readme.md

 - "A double-quoted string in NEON"
 ```

-If the string contains characters that can be confused with NEON syntax (hyphens, colons, etc.), it must be enclosed in quotation marks.
+If the string contains characters `# " ' , : = - [ ] { } ( )` that can be confused with NEON syntax, it must be enclosed in quotation marks.
 We recommend using single quotes because they do not use escaping.
 If you need to enclose a quotation mark in such a string, double it:

 ```neon
 'A single quote '' inside a single-quoted string'